-Priti assists on a variety of urban planning and Placemaking projects at PPS.
-Her education and work experience have exposed her to a wide array of disciplines that integrate science and art through planning.
-With previous project experience in community development strategies, as well as advanced knowledge in computer aided graphics, Priti works primarily in the design development of PPS projects.
+As part of the design team at Project for Public Spaces, Priti works on a variety of public spaces including parks, plazas, downtowns, waterfronts and streets.
+Her education and experience have exposed her to a wide array of disciplines that integrate science and art through planning.
+With previous project experience in community development strategies, as well as in graphic design, Priti works primarily in the concept and design development of PPS projects.
 She joined PPS in 2007 as a project assistant for a new urban development in Dubai, UAE.
-She has most recently been involved in the conceptual design for the Common Spaces at Harvard University and the public activation plans for the Fulton Street Transit Center in New York City.
-Her technical and graphic skills combined with her interest in urban revitalization provide a strong foundation for Placemaking.
+She has most recently been involved in the conceptual design for the Common Spaces at Harvard University and the public spaces surrounding the Museum of Art & History in Santa Cruz as well as the implementation of Lighter, Quicker, Cheaper efforts in Detroit and San Antonio.

 At Rutgers University, her senior thesis project involved the sustainable redevelopment design of downtown Paterson, New Jersey which promoted economic, cultural, ecological and social growth through Placemaking.

-Rutgers, The State University of New Jersey, Bachelor of Science in Environmental Planning and Urban Design with a concentration in Landscape Architecture, 2007
+Bachelor of Science in Environmental Planning and Urban Design, concentration in Landscape Architecture, Rutgers, The State University of New Jersey (2007)